Recording Rates:

 Can my boyfriend/girlfriend/dog come along?

-The following activities are all considered to be part of a 10 hour block:
+The following activities are all considered to be part of a session:

 -load-in